artsandmetaphysics/goodlifeodyssey/_documents/as-a-driven-leaf.md

 ---
 title: 'Critique of "As a Driven Leaf"'
-description: 'A philosophical critique of "As a Driven Leaf", the story of a 1st century rabbi searching for truth in a Roman world.'
+description: 'A philosophical critique of "As a Driven Leaf," the story of a 1st century rabbi searching for truth in a Roman world.'
 type: essay
 status: complete
 order: 200